 Ottawa tops nearly every list of the best cities to live in Canada.
 The Canadian capital city is known for its strong and stable economy thanks to a large concentration of government workers.
 Ottawa’s affordable cost of living and well-established arts scene are some of its best traits.

-There’s also easy access to healthcare due to having the sixth-highest number of doctors’ offices in the nation.
-Not only that, but there’s a respectable mix of general hospitals and specialty institutions, like the Ottawa Heart Institute.
+There’s also easy access to healthcare, as the city has the sixth-highest number of doctor’s offices in the nation.
+There’s also a respectable mix of general hospitals and specialty institutions, like the Ottawa Heart Institute.

 Another reason to associate Ottawa with good health is its alluring access to green space.
 When it comes to cities where it’s popular and easy to walk to work, Ottawa’s residents rank among the top 10 nationwide.
 The city features ample paths for walking and biking.
 Some commuters even paddle or skate to work via the Rideau Canal.